oroinc/documentation/backend/bundles/platform/CacheBundle/index.rst

 Abstract Cache Services
 -----------------------

-There are three abstract services you can use as a parent for your cache services:
+There are two abstract services you can use as a parent for your cache services:

--  ``oro.file_cache.abstract`` - this cache should be used for caching data private for each node in a web farm
 -  ``oro.cache.abstract`` - this cache should be used for caching data that need to be shared between nodes in a web farm
 -  ``oro.cache.abstract.without_memory_cache`` - the same as ``oro.cache.abstract`` but without using